yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 In the above example, the `getProperty` method is called on the `Value` object, and its return value is used to extract the routing index.

+{% note %}
-{% exclamation %} **Note:** Using a [SpaceDocument](./document-api.html) as the annotated routing argument will cause an exception since the `SpaceDocument` class does not define a getter method for each property, but rather a generic getter method to get a property value by its name.
+**Note:** Using a [SpaceDocument](./document-api.html) as the annotated routing argument will cause an exception since the `SpaceDocument` class does not define a getter method for each property, but rather a generic getter method to get a property value by its name.
 The solution is either to extend the `SpaceDocument` class as described in [Extending Space Documents](./extending-space-documents.html), and define the relevant `getProperty` method in the extension class, or use the `RemoteRoutingHandler` mentioned above.
+{%endnote%}

 # Asynchronous Execution